rawhide-kobayashi/ryzen-pbo-vid-sync/README.md

 These values roughly, though not exactly, align with the factory-fused core performance precedence from AMD.

 These values result in the two CCDs conjoining within <20MHz of each other and hitting HTFMax limits in y-cruncher BKT at ~5.48ghzGHz, reporting a PPT of ~230w.
-Under y-cruncher BPP, it reaches thermal throttling conditions at a reported PPT of ~260w and ~4.7GHz across all cores.
+Under y-cruncher BBP, it reaches thermal throttling conditions at a reported PPT of ~260w and ~4.7GHz across all cores.

 For comparison, under "stock" conditions - stock meaning, board limits removed, PBO enabled, but no offsets applied - the BKT PPT is ~275w, with a clock speed of ~5.38GHz on CCD0, and ~5.2GHz on CCD1.
-For BPP, CCD0 is at ~4.58GHz, CCD1 at ~4.35GHz, and PPT at ~255w.
-Again, with BKT, it's hitting HTFMax, and with BPP, it's thermal throttling.
+For BBP, CCD0 is at ~4.58GHz, CCD1 at ~4.35GHz, and PPT at ~255w.
+Again, with BKT, it's hitting HTFMax, and with BBP, it's thermal throttling.

 HTFMax makes me sad.